 1. Stay open to feedback

 3. Show active participation during conversations

 7. Stay flexible

 8. Increase ability to take initiative

 Acquiring the right soft skills can differentiate you from lots of candidates with the same technical skillset.
 This can improve your chances of scoring the job.
-Think about the importance of soft skills as a tool for survival in this competitive jungle.
+Think about the importance of soft skills in engineering as a tool for survival in this competitive jungle.

 Ans – These are personality traits that tell an individual’s relationship with other people.
 In the workplace, soft skills are the personal attributes that allow employees to communicate effectively and work harmoniously with their co-employees.

 Ans – Candidates with relevant soft skills can considerably accelerate work productivity and direct the team to move in the right direction.
 Employers invest in such employees to harness their resources to the fullest and develop a healthy working ambiance in the office.

 Ans – There are tons of soft skills out there that can help you with your upcoming interview.
 However, the following should remain on the top of your priority list: communication skills, creativity, problem-solving ability, and workplace flexibility.

 Ans – The five easiest ways to demonstrate soft skills in a job interview are by enlisting the following traits in your resume or proving how you harness the following traits in your past work to bring success.